NaimAyat/UCLA_CS131/Lecture2.md

       * Spoken language is different; "form independent of meaning"
         * "Colorless green ideas sleep furiously." - N. Chomsky
           * Syntactically correct, but meaningless
+        * "Ireland has leprechauns galore." - P. Eggert
+          * Syntactically incorrect, but meaning can be understood